-Where To See Gorillas in Africa
+Where To See Gorillas in Africa, Gorilla Watching Holidays

-The ten best places to track mountain gorillas
+The 10 best places to track gorillas

 Many of the people who think of gorilla trekking mostly think of Uganda and Rwanda, however, there are many different places where these endangered mountain gorillas can be trekked.
-Below are some of the 10 famous places for trekking the gorillas in Africa
+Below are some of the 10 famous places for trekking the gorillas in Africa.

 Uganda makes it on top of destinations in Africa where you can see the gorillas.
 You visit Bwindi Forest National Park for the ultimate mountain gorilla trekking.
 The other park in Uganda is Mgahinga national park is also part of the tri national Virunga conservation Area and the habituated gorillas usually cross into DRC.Also hiking to the top of Mt sabinio where Rwanda, Uganda and DRC meet.
 This is also an exceptional way of seeing the mountain gorillas in their kingdom and it’s an island of forest that is enclosed by the sea of the densely populated farmland.